Extremism – the holding of extreme political or religious views

 If you have concerns about anyone, please call Customer First on 0808 800 4005.

-Do you need support for your emotional wellbeing?
+Do you need emotional wellbeing support?

 Further information